sachin595/Predictive-Analytics-for-Hodgkin-Lymphoma/README.md

 ## Introduction

+**Hodgkin lymphoma** is characterized by a bimodal age distribution, with higher mortality rates observed among older patients.
+However, the influence of other demographic factors on mortality and survival remains less explored.
+Understanding these factors is crucial for improving patient outcomes and treatment strategies.

-This project focuses on developing advanced predictive analytics for **Hodgkin Lymphoma (HL)** by utilizing a **Long Short-Term Memory (LSTM)** neural network.
-The model is designed to predict two key health metrics: **Crude Mortality Rate** (number of deaths per 100,000 individuals in a given year) and **Survival Rate** (likelihood of survival as a percentage).
-By leveraging demographic and temporal factors such as **age, sex, ethnicity, race, and year,** the model provides robust insights into health outcomes.
+This study leverages advanced predictive analytics by utilizing a **Long Short-Term Memory (LSTM)** neural network to analyze and project trends in Hodgkin lymphoma.
+The model is designed to predict two critical health metrics: **Crude Mortality Rate** (the number of deaths per 100,000 individuals annually) and **Survival Rate** (the percentage likelihood of survival).
+By incorporating a comprehensive dataset of demographic and temporal variables, including age, sex, ethnicity, race, and year, the model provides valuable insights into health outcomes.
+Additionally, this study examines current trends in Hodgkin lymphoma and offers a predictive framework to project future trends, supporting healthcare providers in developing more effective and personalized care strategies.

 Additionally, an interactive **diagnostic tool** has been deployed, allowing users to input specific demographic and temporal details to generate predictions.
 This tool serves as a practical application of the model, aiding researchers and healthcare professionals in assessing trends and disparities in **Hodgkin Lymphoma** outcomes.
 The project emphasizes precision and temporal modeling to support informed decision-making in public health and oncology.